 The weather in New Zealand is temperate, but the north has a subtropical climate during the summer months.
 Conversely, the alpine areas of South Island can get very cold in winter (-10C).
 During the summer months, the temperature usually ranges between 20 – 30ºC, with the sunniest areas being the Bay of Plenty, Hawke’s Bay, Nelson, and Marlborough.

 New Zealand has a low level of air pollution, resulting in strong UV rays during summer.
 Tourists and locals are advised to use sunscreen, sunglasses, and hats.

-The average rainfall in New Zealand is between 640 mm and 1500 mm.
-The rainfall is evenly spread throughout the year and this adds to the beauty of the topography with the presence of forest areas, and great land for farming and horticulture.
-New Zealand’s summer comprises of high temperatures and sunshine.
-This makes the weather and climate of New Zealand ideal for outdoor activities in summer.
-The pristine beaches are perfect for sunbathing and surfing, and water sports, during the summer months.
+The average rainfall in New Zealand is between 640 mm and 1500 mm, which is evenly spread throughout the year.
+This adds to the beauty of the landscape with the presence of forest areas and great land for farming and horticulture.
+New Zealand’s summer comprises high temperatures and sunshine, making it ideal for outdoor activities.
+The pristine beaches are perfect for sunbathing, surfing, and water sports during the summer months.

-In the autumn months, the temperatures are a little cooler.
-The colourful leaves make these months scenic.
-The winter months are colder, with rain in most areas in the North Island.
-The South Island also has cooler temperatures and little rainfall in winter.
-Spring witnesses the weather range from cold and frosty to warm and hot.
+The autumn months are a little cooler, with colorful leaves making the scenery beautiful.
+The winter months are colder, with rain in most areas of the North Island.
+In contrast, the South Island has cooler temperatures and little rainfall in winter.
+Spring has a varied weather range from cold and frosty to warm and hot.
 The melting spring snow makes river rafting fun with the high water levels.